 Or, watch their eyes light up when you use a compounded interest calculator to show them how much even a small amount of savings today could grow to over time.
 For example, a $200 initial deposit with an additional $100 contribution per year would be worth nearly $25,000 in 40 years, assuming a 7 percent annual rate of return.

 Another idea, said Beacham, is to give your grandkids, on an age-appropriate basis, their first lessons on investing.
 Consider buying a stock together and tracking its performance.
 “Even if you’ve never invested yourself, it’s a great opportunity to learn side by side,” she said.
 (Learn more: Money and children: Teaching by age groups)

 Let your grandkids teach you

 You can text each other about the stock’s performance when you’re not together, or tweet each other an article you’ve seen about what’s moving the market.

-Not so handy with smartphones or social media?
-Even better.
 “Grandparents love to talk to grandchildren about technology so it becomes a bridge,” said Beacham.
 “While their own adult children may roll their eyes when they ask questions, their grandchildren are touched and amused.
 Look at your grandchildren as experts and they will start to see themselves that way.”

 One caveat: As you look to get involved in your grandchildren’s financial education, be sure you communicate with their parents.